iftechfoundation/twine-cookbook/README.md

 # Welcome to the Twine Cookbook!

-The *Twine Cookbook* is a collection of common topic areas.
-For each, the contributors have tried to provide examples covering each major story format (Harlowe, SugarCube, and Snowman) where possible and appropriate.
+The *Twine Cookbook* is a collection of examples organized around common topic areas.
+For each, contributors have tried to provide examples covering each major built-in story format (Harlowe, SugarCube, and Snowman) where possible and appropriate.
 For some topics, examples are also provided in SugarCane for Twine 1.4.2.

 Each example page includes a short description, a live version, and its Twee code.
 Both the live version and Twee code can be downloaded directly from each example page.

-## Using the Cookbook
+## Reading the Cookbook

 Created using [GitBook](https://www.gitbook.com/), the *Twine Cookbook* is best viewed [as a compiled webpage](https://twinery.org/cookbook/).
-In this format, the left sidebar provides access to the different topic areas as well as to a search bar to more quickly look through the titles and text of the entries.
+In this format, the left sidebar provides access to the different topic areas as well as to a search bar for more quickly looking through the titles and text of the entries.
 New updates are published in the website format every few months or as necessary.

-It can also be read without the live versions on GitHub by starting with the [summary page](https://github.com/iftechfoundation/twine-cookbook/blob/master/Summary.md).
-Note, however, that text of example pages are subject to change on GitHub and, while the most up-to-date, may not always be as polished as the website format between edited versions.
+The *Twine CookBook* can also be read without the live versions on GitHub by starting with the [summary page](https://github.com/iftechfoundation/twine-cookbook/blob/master/Summary.md).
+Note, however, that example pages on GitHub are subject change as new changes are made and revisions submitted before and during editing cycles.

-### Suggesting Examples, Updates, or Changes
+### Suggesting Examples or Changes

 Include as much as possible of the following in an [issue](https://github.com/iftechfoundation/twine-cookbook/issues):
 * A short summary of the example(s) or suggestions(s)